asadalishah/asadalishah.github.io/_posts/2018-09-04-Learned-R-from-a-Journalist.markdown

 ﻿---
-title: "How I learned R from a Journalist?
-Not that anything is wrong with that!"
+title: "I learned R from a Journalist; Not that anything is wrong with that!"
 layout: post
 date: 2018-09-04 20:00
 tag:
-- English
 - Learning R
 - Beginner
 - Motivation